 Unfortunately, creating stub files on Linux as on macOS won't help.
 They would be seen as simple text files when synced back to Linux, producing mixed-type mismatches that would overwrite and replace your Linux symlinks.

-Workarounds: if your content folders contain symlinks on Linux, there are three ways you can address them when using this app:
+Workarounds: all that being said, if your content folders contain symlinks on Linux, there are three procedural ways you can address them when using this app:

 __bkp__